anytizer/samples-browser.lmms/README.md

 - Qt6 based plugin for LMMS

 Each of them handles the audio play in their own manners, using callbacks to common codebase.

+They have been compiled and tested on Ubuntu 26.

 ## Personalized workflow